 If you like classical music head to Prague’s Gothic churches to listen to some of the most amazing Advent concerts.
 Or enjoy Christmas Concert at Prague Castle.

-To enjoy Christmas in Prague at the most, sample some traditional Czech foods.
-If you prefer hearty food in cold winter Christmas days, buy flavorsome klobása sausage on a Christmas timber stall, minced párek sausage or utopenec – the Czech pickled sausage with red pepper and onion, pražská šunka – large hams roasted on spits, langoš – Czech flatbread topped with garlic, cheese, and ketchup.
+To enjoy Christmas in Prague at the most, explore fabulous Prague hidden gems and sample some traditional Czech foods.
+If you prefer hearty food on cold winter Christmas days, buy flavorsome klobása sausage on a Christmas timber stall, minced párek sausage or utopenec – the Czech pickled sausage with red pepper and onion, pražská šunka – large hams roasted on spits, langoš – Czech flatbread topped with garlic, cheese, and ketchup.

-Or, head to Prague Christmas stalls or to some of cozy pubs in Prague and treat yourself with some first-class Czech beer like Staropramen, Budvar, and Pilsner Urquell.
-Also don’t forget to try famous Bohemian cinnamon punch, medovina – Czech warm honey liquor, svařák – mulled wine, and grog – a mixture of rum, water, lemon, and sugar.
+Or, head to Prague Christmas stalls or to some of the cozy pubs in Prague and treat yourself to some first-class Czech beer like Staropramen, Budvar, and Pilsner Urquell.
+Also don’t forget to try the famous Bohemian cinnamon punch, medovina – Czech warm honey liquor, svařák – mulled wine, and grog – a mixture of rum, water, lemon, and sugar.

 If you have a sweet tooth go for trdelník – a cinnamon-flavored walnut traditional Czech pastry, perníčky – handmade Czech gingerbread, sladké knedlíky – Czech sweet dumplings, or palačinky – Czech pancakes.